UPDATE 09-11-2019: NEW! My game module for The Official Dealer McDope Dealing Game is available on the Vassal game server

 Samsung Galaxy screen

-below: pic of the old board game UBI (made by the same developers of Trivial Pursuit), and (below that) links to a few screenshots of some work I’ve done trying to cobble together a computer version (using the Vassal game engine).
+below: pic of the old board game UBI (made by the same developers of Trivial Pursuit), and (below that) a few screenshots of some work I’ve done trying to cobble together a computer version (using the Vassal game engine).
 Information on the original UBI board game can be found here.

 On my Patents/I.P. page I’ve listed a bunch of analytical work I’ve done on misc. patent matters.